 When Is It Time to See a Doctor?

 It is tough to work well throughout the day when you have insomnia.
 Seek expert help if you see that you’re making more mistakes than normal or that your performance is declining as a result of sleep deprivation.
-This will assist you in determining the underlying cause of your issue and putting a treatment plan in place.
+These specialists will assist you in determining the underlying cause of your issue and putting a treatment plan in place.
 Once your doctor has assessed the various symptoms of insomnia, they may recommend that you visit a sleep clinic for more testing.

 What Puts You to Sleep?

-Typical causes of insomnia include:
+Typical causes of insomnia include

 Health Issues and Other Contributing Factors to Sleeplessness